sayali-bit/yolo-model-locality-detection/readme.md

 2. Train the model using the filtered dataset: The filtered dataset is used to train the YOLOv11 model.
 Currently two variants of yolov11 are being used: the 20 epoch
 3. Inference: The trained model is used to make predictions on the inference images.
 The inference images are stored in the inference-images folder.

-Observation: xview dataset has much different resolution, angels, and scales.
+Observation: xview dataset has different resolution, angels, and scales.
 The model does not generalize well to inference data.

 Requirement: A new dataset having the same distribution as the inference images.